 With state (or at least nationalistic) cyber threat actors attacking national systems, such as the hack on Obama’s schedule, recently the release of Olympic athletes data, cyber security continues to dominate both the news, and these organisations priorities.
-The UK government invested a record £1.9bn to improve the UK’s cyber resilience, with the new National Cyber Security Center (who are confirmed to speak at the event) opening in November 2016 to lead the effort at national protection; this highlights how the focus has shifted onto cyber resilience, and as such, places CDANS in a perfect place to facilitate this national conversation.
+The UK government invested a record £1.9bn to improve the UK’s cyber resilience, with the new National Cyber Security Center (who delivered a fantastic address at the event) opening in November 2016 to lead the effort at national protection; this highlights how the focus has shifted onto cyber resilience, and as such, places CDANS in a perfect place to facilitate this national conversation.

-Don’t miss this opportunity to attend on the 25th and 26th January, and engage in the international debate regarding the focus we must be placing on Cyber Security, and understand how best to guide your future defensive investments.
+Don’t miss this opportunity to engage in the international debate regarding the focus we must be placing on Cyber Security, and understand how best to guide your future defensive investments.

 OBE CEng FIET FBCS